grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 - When an RPC dispatched on one of the connections completes.

-Because we are now handling queuing in the subchannel, transport implementations no longer need to handle this queuing.
-Instead, when a transport sees an RPC and does not have quota to send it on the wire, the transport may fail the RPC in a way that is eligible for transparent retries (see [A6]).
+Because we are now handling queuing in the subchannel, transport implementations should no longer need to handle this queuing.
+The only case where a transport may see an RPC that it does not have quota to send is if the MAX_CONCURRENT_STREAMS setting of a connection is lowered by the server after RPCs are dispatched to the connection.
+Transports are encouraged to handle this case by failing RPCs in a way that is eligible for transparent retries (see [A6]) rather than by queueing the RPC.
 Note that implementations should make sure that they do not introduce an infinite loop here: the transparent retry must not block the subchannel from processing the subsequent MAX_CONCURRENT_STREAMS update from the transport, although no explicit synchronization is needed to ensure that the first transparent retry must not happen until the subchannel has seen that update.

-The subchannel must ensure that races do not happen while dispatching RPCs to a connection.
-For example, if two RPCs are initiated at the same time and one stream is available in a connection, both RPCs must not choose the same connection.
-This race can be avoided with locks or atomics.

-One race that may lead to an RPC being sent on a connection with insufficient quota is if the MAX_CONCURRENT_STREAMS setting of a connection is lowered by the server after RPCs are dispatched to the connection.
-This is expected to be a rare case, so for this design, we do not attempt to address this race, with the understanding that transport implementations will either queue the RPC or fail it in a way that causes it to be transparently retried.
-In the future, we may improve the handling of this race by coordinating the SETTINGS frame ACK with the subchannel.

 #### Interaction Between Transport and Subchannel